Many chemicals partition in water and can exert adverse effects on aquatic systems threatening the survival of the members of these ecosystems.

 Our target variable will be the last one, LC50.

 The instances are divided into training, selection, and testing subsets.
-They represent 60%, 20%, and 20% of the original instances, respectively, and are split at random.
+They represent 60%, 20%, and 20% of the original cases, respectively, and are randomly split.

 Calculating the data distributions helps us check for the correctness of the available information and detect anomalies.
 The following chart shows the histogram for the power-generated variable: